 How to package header-only libraries?¶

-Packaging header-only libraries is similar to other packages, make sure to first read and understand the packaging getting started guide.
-The main difference is that the package recipe is typically much simpler.
-There are different approaches depending if you want conan to run the library unit tests while creating the package or not.
-Full details in this how-to.
+Packaging header-only libraries is similar to other packages.
+Be sure to start by reading and understanding the packaging getting started guide.
+The main difference is that a package recipe is typically much simpler.
+There are different approaches depending on if you want Conan to run the library unit tests while creating the package or not.
+Full details are described in this how-to guide.

 When to use settings or options?¶

-While creating a package you might want to add different configurations and variants of the package.
-There are 2 main inputs that define packages: settings and options.
-Read about them in this section
+While creating a package, you may want to add different configurations and variants of the package.
+There are two main inputs that define packages: settings and options.
+Read more about them in this section.

 How to obtain the dependents of a given package?¶

-The search model for conan in commands such as conan install and conan info is done from the downstream or “consumer” pacakge as the starting node of the dependency graph and upstream.
+The search model for Conan in commands such as conan install and conan info is done from the downstream or “consumer” package as the starting node of the dependency graph and upstream.

 $ conan info Poco/1.8.1@pocoproject/stable

-The inverse model (from upstream to downstream) is not simple to obtain for Conan packages, because the dependency graph is not unique: It
+The inverse model (from upstream to downstream) is not simple to obtain for Conan packages.
+This is because the dependency graph is not unique, it

 changes for every configuration.
 The graph can be different for different operating systems or just by changing some package options.
 So you